KTM 950 Super Enduro R

 The KTM 950 Super Enduro R (known as the 950SE or the SE) is a dual-sport motorcycle produced from 2006 to 2008.
 It is equipped with a 98-horsepower, four-stroke, V-twin engine, adjustable heavy-duty offroad suspension, and enduro styling.
 Due to its light weight and offroad-capable profile, the 950SE was perceived at its launch as a radical departure from any existing dual-sport, enduro, or street bike models, while having characteristics of all three.

 Marketed by KTM, its Austrian manufacturer, as a race-ready enduro machine, the 950SE embodies minimalist design principles.
 Equipped with twin carburetors instead of electronic fuel injection, it also lacks ABS, traction control, a fuel gauge, or a tachometer.
-Its dual silencers are upswept, with the front cylinder’s exhaust header routed beside the engine, in the manner of smaller enduro and dirt bikes.
+Its dual silencers are upswept, with the front cylinder's exhaust header routed beside the engine, in the manner of smaller enduro and dirt bikes.
 The one-piece plastic fuel tank is of relatively low capacity, and the seat is comparably tall at 920mm (36.22 inches).

-With its six-speed transmission and stock wheels, the 950SE is capable of speeds in excess of 190km/h (118mph).
+With its six-speed transmission and stock wheels, the 950SE is capable of speeds in excess of 190 km/h (118 mph).

 The 950SE is claimed to be one of the most-powerful and “intense” enduro motorcycles.
 Yet, in spite of its power, loud and deep exhaust note, and fierce acceleration capabilities, the 950SE is lauded for its all-round performance and rider comfort, whether on- or off-pavement.

 In his review of the 2008 model, motorcycle journalist Neil Johnson of OneWheelDrive, said, “the KTM 950 Super Enduro R is pure delightful lunacy.”
-The article’s headline was sub-titled “The cure for common sense.”
+The article's headline was sub-titled “The cure for common sense.”